mmarius/llm2vec-blogpost/post.md

 # LLM2Vec: Large Language Models Are Secretly Powerful Text Encoders

-*Authors: Parishad BehnamGhader, Vaibhav Adlakha, Marius Mosbach, Dzmitry Bahdanau, Nicolas Chapados, Siva Redd*
+*Authors: Parishad BehnamGhader\*, Vaibhav Adlakha\*, Marius Mosbach, Dzmitry Bahdanau, Nicolas Chapados, Siva Redd*

 Text embedding models convert a piece of text such as a search query, a document, or pieces of code into a sequence of real-valued numbers.
 Given such embeddings, we can measure the similarity or relatedness of pieces of text which facilitates various important applications such as search, clustering, retrieval, and classification.